If you'd like to support our preservation efforts (and this wasn't cheap), please consider donating or supporting us on Patreon. Thank you!

 Early English Translation

-Found in messdata_eng.bin in the Japanese version is an early version of the English translation.
-The main difference is grammar errors in the early translation.
-There is slightly different word choices.
+Found in messdata_eng.bin in the Japanese version of the game is an early version of the English translation, with slightly different word choices than the final and some grammar errors.
 A download is included because the file is unused but included in the rare Japanese version.

 File: messdata6_eng.bin (182 KB) (info)